peebles/timeseries-bins/README.md

 ## Options

-"interval" can be any interval that `moment()` understands.
+"interval" can be any interval that `day.js` understands (day, week, month, quarter, year).
 It can also be something like "15min" or "30sec" and if so, will behave like InfluxDB (round down to the nearest period specified and create buckets every period specified). "fcn" can be one of
 "sum", "mean", "min", "max", "count".  "fill" can be either a number, or the string "previous", "nans", "zeros".